xster/flutter-wiki/flutter-daemon-mode.md

 #### stop

 The `stop()` command takes two parameters, a `deviceId` and a `projectDirectory`.
 It returns a `bool` to indicate success or failure in stopping an app.

+- `deviceId`: The device to stop; this is required.
+- `projectDirectory`: The project directory; this is required.
+It is used to determine the application to stop.

 ### device domain